kamchatka-volcano/hypertextcpp/README.md

 <div><p>Hello world!</p></div>?(cfg.greet)
 ```

-Note, that while extensions hide control flow block scopes from the template document, they're still present in the generated C++ code and implemented with regular `if` and `for` control structures.
-Therefore, template like this:
+Note that while extensions hide control flow block scopes from the template document, they're still present in the generated C++ code and implemented with regular `if` and `for` control structures.
+Therefore, a template like this:

 ```html
     <div>@(auto i = 0; i<3; ++i)